New Jersey DWI Penalties & Consequences

 What Happens If I’m Convicted of DWI in New Jersey?

 In general, New Jersey’s penalties after a DUI conviction fall into four different categories:

 New Jersey will definitely hit you in the wallet, with both in-court fines and costly additional surcharges.
-First offense fines and surcharges start at almost $7,000.00.
+First offense fines and surcharges can be more than $10,000.00.